J-Night has been sustaining the Hull Jazz Festival and associated programmes of work since 1992, and celebrated its 25th anniversary in 2017.

 J-Night developed into an organisation in its own right in 2009, independent from Hull City Council but funded by the Authority on an annual basis.

 We became a National Portfolio Organisation of Arts Council England in 2011 and we've retained NPO status in 2014 and again in 2017, with funding secure until 2022.
-J-Night has enjoyed a 3-year funding agreement and close relationship with Hull City Council up to and including 2017, the year when Hull became UK City of Culture.
+J-Night has enjoyed a funding agreement and close relationship with Hull City Council up to and including 2019.

 J-Night is also supported by PRS Foundation.